 Point of View is an ITV News series where we invite people to share their life experiences and what they've learned from them.

-Marteene Pringle always knew something didn't feel right from an early age.
+Marteene Pringle from Aylesbury in Buckinghamshire always knew something didn't feel right from an early age.
 She used to gravitate towards her sister's toys and clothes.
 In school, she was often alone and didn't make many friends.

 Marteene was then pushed into the Army, and although she enjoyed it, one day when she was on the firing range, she tried to commit suicide.
 That was within the first year of joining.